Cheap Flights, Hotels, Tours, Cruises and Holidays

 South Bridge Vaults

-Nineteen chambers beneath Edinburgh’s Old Town were once home to local taverns, cobblers and shops, before being left to ruin and becoming a hotspot for illegal activity, and if you believe the rumours, bodysnatching.
-While many of the former vaults are closed in, you can venture down to a particularly haunted section with a guide skilled in storytelling who will bring tales of mischief-makers, murderers and vagrants to life during a spine-chilling walk through time, exactly like Greer did as part of The 48 Hour Destination TV show.
+The South Bridge Vaults are 19 chambers beneath Edinburgh's Old Town that were once underground streets home to local taverns, cobblers and shops, before being left to ruin and becoming a hotspot for illegal activity, and if you believe the rumours, bodysnatching.
+While many of the former vaults are closed in, you can venture down to a particularly spooky section with a guide skilled in storytelling who will bring chilling tales of mischief-makers, murderers and vagrants to life during a spine-tingling walk through time and some very haunted places.

 Edinburgh castle